cert-manager-webhook-ovh

 • Rights: (pre-populated)

-• GET /domaine/zone/*
+• GET /domain/zone/*

-• PUT /domaine/zone/*
+• PUT /domain/zone/*

-• POST /domaine/zone/*
+• POST /domain/zone/*

-• DELETE /domaine/zone/*
+• DELETE /domain/zone/*

 • Restrict IPs: Leave blank or restrict as you need.